-Activity: Write (or send a picture!) to the Prime Minister or your Member of Parliament (Civics, English/Language Arts, Social Studies)
+Activity: Write (or send a picture!) to the Prime Minister or your Member of Parliament.

-Writing to the Prime Minister (or Member of Parliament) introduces students to civic participation, how government works, and also ties in to English/Language Arts curriculum.
+Writing to the Prime Minister (or Member of Parliament) introduces children to civic participation, how government works, and also ties in to Language Arts curriculum.
 This activity can be done at any age level through a variety of formats-anything from short letters, to drawings, comics, poems, or recipes!